When to Visit the Studio

 7. When you have selected the slot(s) you want, scroll to the bottom of the page and click on the Save My Choice button.

 NOTE: If you cannot attend an appointment, please cancel so that your time slot will be available for another student.
-To do this, go to Consultations for the appropriate week, click in the checked Choice box to deselect it, and click on the Save My Choice button at the bottom of the page.
+To do this, click Drop my appointments (near the bottom of the time slots page).

 What to Bring

 - Draft of your paper or speech (if you have one)